Kentucky rolls past Eastern Michigan 38-17; QB Wilson hurt

 THE TAKEAWAY

 Eastern Michigan: The Eagles were never in this game because they couldn’t stop Kentucky’s offense.
-Glass hit Line Latu and Bryson Cannon for TDs but he also threw two interceptions and was sacked twice before halftime.
+Glass hit Line Latu and Bryson Cannon for TDs and surpassed but he also threw two interceptions and was sacked twice before halftime.
 This followed a near-perfect opener in which he completed 20 of 22 passes for 188 yards with three TDs.
+And it spoke volumes about how Kentucky’s defense pressured him and stifled the run game.

+“Kentucky plays great defense,” coach Chris Creighton said.
+“Their scheme is built from the inside out.
+They have great, strong players up front and take away the inside run.”

 Kentucky: Wilson’s status was the big concern, though the Wildcats have others after struggling for several stretches.
 The Wildcats achieved their goal of starting quicker with two first-quarter TD drives, but a ragged second quarter featuring Rose’s fumble at the EMU 1 and penalties that hurt two other possessions killed chances to put it out of reach early.